I’d much rather talk about it with you.

 - Slowly mix in all the sprinkles with a spoon.

-- Pour the batter into a 9 inch spring form pan and bake for 40 minutes.
-Turn the oven off and let the cheesecake sit for an additional half hour.
+- Pour the batter into a 9 inch spring form pan and bake for 30 to 40 minutes or until the edges of the cheesecake just begin to turn brown.
+Turn the oven off, crack the door, and let the cheesecake sit for an additional half hour.

 It is really important that the cream cheese is completely at room temperature.
 I leave my cream cheese out for several hours to accomplish this.
 If your bricks aren't room temperature, they won't be able to smooth out.
 Additionally, make sure that you are using brand name cream cheese and it is full fat.
 I've made the mistake of using off brand and the results aren't good.